 What to Do in Riga: 5 Unusual Places to Discover

-Riga is picture postcard pretty wherever you look and of course there are plenty of things to see and do in Riga.
+Riga is a picture-postcard pretty wherever you look, and of course, there are plenty of things to see and do in Riga.
 From the impressive art nouveau architecture, medieval lanes of the UNESCO listed Riga Old Town to the skyline of storybook spires.

 1. Count all the hats in The World of Hat

 Take a turn towards Vilandes street from Elizabetes street, and you will reach The World of hat museum.
 What started as a personal collection by Dr. Kirill Babaev is now a five-hall collection full of different headgears spread across traditions around the world.